mmontossi/sidejobs/README.md

 end
 ```

-Run the migration to create the sidejbos table:
+Run the migration to create the sidejobs table:
 ```
 bundle exec rake db:migrate
 ```